dyxstat/MetaCC/README.md

 ### Input File

 * **FASTA_file**: a fasta file of the assembled contigs (e.g. Test/final.contigs.fa)
-* **OUTPUT_directory**: please pay attention that the output directory of the MetaCC binning module should be the same as that of the NormCC normalization module.
+* **OUTPUT_directory**: please make sure that the output directory of the MetaCC binning module should be the same as that of the NormCC normalization module.

 ### Output File